 The audio systems are compatible with hearing loops which are available on arrival.
 If your whole group needs to use the audio loop, please let us know so we can prepare.

 When visiting the Roundhouse, sturdy, comfy shoes are your friend.
 Especially by the time you arrive in our cobbled courtyard!
-We’ll be in the great outdoors, even on our site tour.
-This means two things:

 Our guided tours and walks will go ahead whatever the weather so plan accordingly.